ZONESTAR3D/Slicing-Guide/PrusaSlicer/PrusaSlicerGuide_E4.md

 ### Step 2: load 3d model files (stl/obj/AMF file etc.)
 ![](pic/loadstl_1.png) ![](pic/loadstl_2.png)
 - :memo: Usually, "split model" is inneed to print multi colors 3d model files, that is, a 3d model has been split into multiple STL files according to colors, and these files use the same origin coordinate position so that they can be merged correctly.
-- :star2: PrusaSlicer has a powerful new feature, it can paint a 3d model file into multi colors, for details, please refer to :movie_camera:[**video tutorial**](https://youtu.be/C0a3Uble8rY).
+- :star2: PrusaSlicer has a powerful new feature, it can paint a 3d model file into multi colors, for details, please refer to:movie_camera: [**Slicing guide - Convert one color 3d file to multi colors**](https://youtu.be/Yx4fKDRGEJ4)
 ### Step 3: Choose filament type and set filament color
 ![](pic/filament_color.png)
 ### Step 4: Assign extruders to different parts